ztyyLV/web-twain-docs/indepth/features/initialize.md

 `Width` and `Height` determines the initial viewer size of the instance.

-When instantiating with `Dynamsoft.WebTwainEnv.Load` , `ContainerId` , `Width` and `Height` are required. `DWT` will try to locate a HTML element with the id defined in `ContainerId` and use `Width` and `Height` as the viewer size.
+When instantiating with `Dynamsoft.WebTwainEnv.Load` , `ContainerId` , `Width` and `Height` are required. `DWT` will try to locate a HTML element with the id defined by `ContainerId` and use `Width` and `Height` as the viewer size.

-To create multiple instances, simple provide multiple `Container` 's, for example, the following creates two `WebTwain` instances
+To create multiple instances, simple provide multiple `Container` s, for example, the following creates two `WebTwain` instances

 ``` javascript
 Dynamsoft.WebTwainEnv.Containers = [{